 We have not opened the web portal for registering organizations or dispatching rescue missions.
 You can login to the web map using your PubSafe mobile app credentials and view the map with a variety of data.
-Your organization can now apply for access to be ready to use features released in Q1 2021.
-Application approval takes 2 to 4 weeks.
+Your organization can now apply for access to be ready to use features released in Q3 2021.
+Application approval may take 2 to 4 weeks.

 Getting Approved and Listed

 In an effort to provide a more reliable, organized, efficient, and legitimate public service assistance platform, PubSafe attempt to screen organizations based on the factors listed.
 PubSafe™ is intended for established and proven NGOs, faith-based organizations, and organized volunteer groups.
 Impromptu or new organizations may not be accepted until experience and professionalism are demonstrated.

 The goal of the PubSafe™ portal is to provide an almost free service to centrally manage help requests, emergency management, and communication platform, for civilian and government organizations.
 Funding is provided through the use of the PubSafe mobile app which spreads the costs across users and members.
 By centralizing data collection and help request management, PubSafe™ is able to avoid funding issues to both NGOs and government agencies.
 PubSafe™ is not restricted by political boundaries, local budgets, or politics, nor controlled by the government.
 Individual citizen issues can be reported and responded to without normal bureaucracy and delays in a major crisis or during “routine” help requests.
 When citizens and NGOs help each other, government emergency services are available to handle the more serious incidents.

 PubSafe™ is not a replacement for 911 (local emergency services) but may augment the information available.
 Always call 911 (local emergency services) first in an emergency.

 How PubSafe™ Works